 Online Bachelor's Degree in Compensation Management

 Compensation management is a concentration within the human resource management field.
 This area of study is difficult to find online, but on-campus programs are widely available.
 Review some of the courses you'd take while studying compensation management, and check the employment outlook and salary potential for related jobs.
-Schools offering Human Resource Management degrees can also be found in these popular choices.

 What Is an Online Bachelor's Degree Program in Compensation Management?

 Compensation management involves the fair and equitable establishment of pay rates.
 You might be involved in negotiations of payroll and benefit programs, such as healthcare and retirement.
 You could learn how to plan and administer performance-management systems, bonuses or merit-pay guidelines.

 Compensation management is typically an area of study offered in bachelor's degree programs in human resource management; however, human resources is an area of study more commonly offered at the master's degree level.
 Online bachelor's degree programs in human resources do exist, but many of these programs are offered at for-profit universities.
 Another option is to enroll in a bachelor's degree program in business management with a concentration in human resource management.
 These programs consist of general education courses and courses in both business and human resource management.

 |Online Degree Options||Bachelor's degree in human resource management, business management with a concentration in human resource management|

 |Certification||Offered at select schools to prepare students for certification exams|

 |Common Courses||Accounting, quantitative analysis, employee benefits, employee compensation, training and development|

 |Career Outlook (2016 - 2026)||Job growth of 5% (compensation and benefits managers)|